alexharri/website/posts/canvas-to-ascii.md

   samplingVector={[0.64, 0.52, 0.62, 0.51, 0.60, 0.50]}
 />

-<SmallNote label="" center>Because the vector is fairly uniform the exponent only has a slight effect and doesn't change the picked character.</SmallNote>
+<SmallNote label="" center>Because the vector is fairly uniform, the exponent only has a slight effect and doesn't change the picked character.</SmallNote>

 This is a good thing!
-If we have a smooth gradient in our image we want to retain it.
+If we have a smooth gradient in our image, we want to retain it.
 We very much do _not_ want to introduce unnecessary choppiness.

 Compare the 3D scene ASCII rendering with and without this contrast enhancement: